 Placements generally fall into one of three types:

-Documentation on assistantships, companies and universities is available for reference from the Careers+Placements Team.
+Documentation on assistantships, universities and companies is available for reference from the Careers+Placements Team.
 A complete series of briefing meeting, presentations and workshops takes place at various points throughout the year to assist Stage Two students with CVs and placement applications, and detailed supporting documentation is provided.
 An opportunity will be given to Stage Two students in October to meet final year students who have returned from their Year Abroad placements.

 For placements in Europe, students are normally eligible for additional funding via the Commission of the European Communities' ERASMUS student mobility work placement programme.

 We believe real life work experience is key to enhancing your career prospects.
 Our dedicated Placements Team are on hand to help you secure a gem of a placement.
 Each student is assigned a Placement Coordinator who will assist you throughout the placement search and application process.
-Make sure you engage with the team early on to give you the best chance of securing yuor ideal role.
+Make sure you engage with the team early on to give you the best chance of securing your ideal role.

 Towards the end of each module you will be asked to fill in an anonymous questionnaire.
 This provides LSS and the individual lecturers with valuable information which is used to enhance and improve our learning and teaching strategies.
 For interim feedback, please speak to the module leader, or a student representative.

 At Undergraduate level, final year students are asked to fill in the National Student Survey (NSS).
 At Postgraduate level, students will be asked to fill in the Postgraduate Taught Experience Survey (PTES).